lopter/lightsd/README.rst

 Known issues
 ------------

+The White 800 appears to be less reliable than the LIFX Original or Color 650.
-The grouping (tagging) code of the LIFX White 800 (and presumably the Color 650 as well) is bugged: after a tagging operation the LIFX White 800 keep saying it has no tags.
-Reboot the bulb to make the tags appears.
+The grouping (tagging) code of the LIFX White 800 in particular appears to be
+bugged: after a tagging operation the LIFX White 800 keep saying it has no tags.

 Power ON/OFF are the only commands with auto-retry, i.e: lightsd will keep sending the command to the bulb until its state changes.
 This is not implemented